Clearwater and Pensacola, Florida

 Dad strikes a carpool deal with his friend Ben, a fellow theology student.
 My dad will drive mornings, stopping to pick up Ben’s three kids and drop all seven of us off at Liberty Christian School, the school affiliated with the college, on his way to class.
 My poor mom would be abandoned to man the motel switchboard and check-in any guests crazy or brave enough to want to stay at the cockroach-infested Royal House.
 Ben would be the after-school ride home, which was a much better deal for him, since he was driving both ways before.

 “Why is everything so wet?”
-Jeffrey, always inquisitive, inquires from the backseat.
+Jeffrey, always inquisitive, speaks up from the backseat.

 “It’s Florida.
 It’s humid,” Dad says.

 “But why is it wet inside the car?”
-Greg asks in a concerned voice from behind.
+Greg asks in a concerned voice.

 “Must be because of the crack in the windshield,” Dad says, pulling out the hankie and clearing a head-size spot on the glass in front of him, the rope somewhat hindering his movement.

-Three voices in harmony shriek as fingers point skyward, “And WHAT is that?”
+Three voices behind me shriek in unison as fingers point skyward, “And WHAT is that?”

 Wrapping my arms around my head for protection, I gaze up at the ceiling.
 It is covered with a slick, mossy green and black growth.